Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 A corrie is an armchair-shaped depression in a mountain.
 Also known as a *cwm* or *cirque*, they are formed from small hollows on the slopes of mountains where snow begins to accumulate, typically on the north-west to south-east facing slopes (or with an *azimuth* ranging from 300-140 degrees) on a mountain in the northern hemisphere.

-> This is due to its **aspect**, or the orientation of which a slope faces, with this specific aspect resulting in having less insolation.
+> This is due to  **aspect**, or the orientation of which a slope faces, with this specific aspect resulting in having less insolation.
 Greater amounts of irradiation add thermal energy to the system, resulting in ablation.

 This virgin snow is known as *névé*, which becomes *firn* after one complete cycle without melting (i.e. surviving a summer ablation period; of 1 year).

 This newly-formed hollow, deepened by **nivation** (e.g. freeze-thaw processes) from the ice, then begins to move because of gravity acting upon the ice mass.
 The ice freezes to the back wall, plucking material (debris), which is then washed out through a process known as **rotational slumping**.
 Over multiple years, the snow at the bottom is compressed into ice, and the material plucked or that has fallen into the **bergschrund crevasse** is used by the ice to abrade and further deepen the hollow.
 Comparatively, the ice at the front of the corrie may be much thinner and therefore has lower pressure and is less abrasive, creating a rock lip, supplemented by washed out *moraine* from previously plucked material.

+When th ice  *tarn* (or corrie lake) is created, with potentially a rock lip created from washed out *moraine* or rocks forming at its front.
-When this ice melts or the area is deglaciated, a *tarn* (or corrie lake) is created, enclosed by the rock lip.
-Material may then continue to fall down from the back wall due to continued weathering, combined with aspect and steep relief, known as **scree**.
+After thise ice melts or the area is deglaciated, a *tarn* (or corrie lake) is created, enclosed by the rock lip.
+Mhas melted and deglaciation has occurred, this material may then continue to fall down from the back wall due to continued weathering, combined withits aspect and steep relief, known as **scree**.

 [add image of Easedale Tarn morainic lip here when bored]